 Risk management in FOREX ultimately comes down to how many pips you’re willing to put on the line.

-Traders don’t think of stops or targets in vague terms, they measure them in pips because that’s the most precise way to translate chart levels into monetary risk.
+In my experience, traders don’t think of stops or targets in vague terms; they measure them in pips because that’s the most precise way to translate chart levels into monetary risk.

 For example, if you’re trading EUR/USD with a stop-loss 30 pips below your entry and a take-profit 60 pips above, you’re effectively running a 1:2 risk-to-reward ratio.
 The math is simple: if each pip is worth $9 on a standard lot, the maximum loss is $270, while the potential gain is $540.
 By setting stops and targets in pip terms, you lock in both your downside and upside before the trade even begins.